Melling railway station

+The station will close for three years from December 2025 to enable the RiverLink flood protection project to proceed.
+Melling Line services will instead terminate at Western Hutt railway station, and bus services that serve the station will be rerouted.
+A new Melling station is to be built 250m south of the existing station, which will be preserved as a heritage building.

 History

 The station used to be on the Hutt Valley Line section of the Wairarapa Line until 1 March 1954, when the Melling-Belmont section of the line on the western side of the Hutt Valley was closed and the through line to Upper Hutt and the Wairarapa rerouted through the centre of the valley.
 The truncated line to Melling was then electrified.
 The new station erected at the same time was about 100m closer to Wellington to avoid a level crossing at the Melling Link Road over the Hutt River.

 In the 19th century, the line from Wellington to the Hutt was opened on 14 April 1874.
-The line past Melling to Silverstream was opened on December 1875.
+The line past Melling to Silverstream was opened in December 1875.

 The original Melling station opened on 26 May 1908.
 Melling was one of several stations and sidings opened in 1908 on the Hutt Valley section of line, along with Gosse and Co's Siding, Pitcaithly's railway station, the Belmont Quarry Co's Siding (not to be confused with the Belmont railway station), and the Silverstream Bridge railway station.

 The station building today contains a ticket office and a coffee shop.
 The building was closed without notice on 18 December 2013 for asbestos removal, reopening on 18 February 2014.